SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/manage-ha/remove-db-copies.md

 6. Manually delete any database and transaction log files from the server from which the database copy is being removed.

-### Use the Exchange Management Shell to remove a mailbox database copy
+## Use the Exchange Management Shell to remove a mailbox database copy

 This example removes a copy of the mailbox database DB1 from the Mailbox server MBX1.

 ```
 Remove-MailboxDatabaseCopy -Identity DB1\MBX1 -Confirm:$False
 ```

+For detailed syntax and parameter information, see [Remove-MailboxDatabaseCopy](http://technet.microsoft.com/library/18a41719-99dd-4bf7-97af-2e9b0e39ba2d.aspx).

 ## How do you know this worked?

 To verify that you've successfully removed a mailbox database copy, do one of the following:

-- In the EAC, navigate to **Servers** > **Databases**.
+- In the EAC, navigate to **Servers** \> **Databases**.
 Select the appropriate database, and in the Details pane, the removed passive copy is no longer listed.

 - In the Exchange Management Shell, run the following command to verify removal of the copy.